 Opioid recovery is a lifelong journey; Recovery Unplugged is going to help you take the first step.
 Opioids don’t have to rule your life and destroy your life.
-Call us now at 1 (800) 55-REHAB to get help.

 The devastating impact of opioid addiction permeates every aspect of a victim’s life, and can very easily leave them hopeless, desperate…and eventually dead.
 When you or your someone you care about are in throes of an opioid addiction, whether it’s heroin or prescription painkillers, it can be very hard to see past the excruciating next few minutes in front of you, let alone conceive of a better tomorrow.

 Recovery Unplugged is ready to help you or your addicted loved one break the painful, sickening and undignified cycle of opioid addiction and guide you toward lasting recovery.
 No more nights in jail, no more scrambling for money for your next fix, no more lying to your family.
 With the right treatment, management and support, tomorrow comes sooner than you realize.

 If you or your loved one are like many struggling with opioid use disorder, denial has been getting in your way of your recovery for far too long.
 The path to opioid recovery begins with realizing you need help and doing something about it.
 The physical and psychological rigors of opioid addiction generally mandate inpatient treatment; however, there are a variety of options to choose from, including outpatient, intensive outpatient, partial hospitalization, long-term and more.

 The type of opioid treatment patients choose is contingent upon the scope and severity of their addiction.
 By the time a person needs professional help for opioid recovery, they often need in-depth care at a residential facility.
 Opioid recovery treatment must be tailored to each individual patient and address the physical and psychological factors of the addiction.